7 Phone Interview Tips: Mastering the Phone Interview

 7. Follow up with a phone interview “thank you” email Send a thank you email the same day as your interview.
 This will help reiterate your interest in the position and allow you to request an in-person interview.
 Since the goal of a phone interview is to get an in-person interview, don’t be shy about asking for one in your thank you note.

-If you’re looking for a stable career, consider Fremont College.
-In just 15 months, Fremont College can prepare you for a rewarding career in an in-demand field.
+If you’re looking for a stable career, consider Fremont University.
+In just 15 months, Fremont University can prepare you for a rewarding career in an in-demand field.
 Choose from degree programs in Multimedia Design, Business Leadership, Paralegal Studies, or Sports Therapy.
 Financial aid is available to those who qualify and can help you cover some or all school costs.
-Obtain the career of your dreams – contact us today to earn a degree at Fremont College!
+Obtain the career of your dreams – contact us today to earn a degree at Fremont University!